Here's How to Honor a Loved One With Jewelry [PHOTOS]

 - Don't feel guilty for changing the shape or purpose of the jewelry.
 Your loved one would be happy that you can find peace and happiness by modernizing the pieces.
 What really counts is the memories it represents.

-- Don't get discouraged if you aren't able to envision the new pieces yourself.
+- Find a jeweler who takes time to listen to the history of the pieces, and don’t get discouraged if you aren't able to reimagine the new pieces yourself.
 There are many jewelers who have amazing ideas on how to re-purpose jewelry.

 Do you have some heirloom jewelry you'd like to re-design?
 Your next stop should be our blog on choosing a jeweler.
 You'll get eight tried-and-true tips for finding a professional, talented jeweler.